 3. Boil and mash potato

 4. Mix all meatball ingredients together and keep working it until you have a smooth spongey mass.
-It should seem pretty wet.
+It should seem fairly wet.

 5. Shape the balls and brown evenly in butter or oil.
 Meatballs do not have to be cooked through at this point as they will eventually simmer in gravy.
 Remove to separate pot.